LibreCat/Catmandu-XSD/README.md

 Patrick Hochstenbach , `patrick.hochstenbach at ugent.be`

-# COPYRIGHT AND LICENSE
+# LICENSE AND COPYRIGHT

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

+See [http://dev.perl.org/licenses/](http://dev.perl.org/licenses/) for more information.

 # SEE ALSO